shash42/ApertiumBidixGen/Tool/README.md

 Note that the POS allowed have a fixed set of possible values and are case, white-space sensitive.
 These are: <br>

 <code> noun, properNoun, verb, adverb, adjective, numeral, pronoun, preposition, punctuation, article, determiner, conjunction, particle </code><br>

+Note that in the POS_To_Hyperparameter_Map the indexes to the hyperparameter set are 0 indexed, much like how the hyperparameter sets were labelled using 0-indexing in the format mentioned above.

 <h3> Folder Config File </h3>